Frequently Asked Questions

 What other plant and animal species are being considered in this project?

-There are numerous other plant and animal species that call Bidwell Park and the Big Chico Creek Ecological Reserve home, some of which may be found in and around the project site.
+Numerous other plant and animal species call Bidwell Park and the Big Chico Creek watershed home, some of which may be found in and around the project site.
 All sensitive plant and animal species will be considered.
 All regulatory agency requirements and best practices will be followed, and avoidance and minimization measures will be put in place to prevent or reduce any potential impacts to sensitive plant and animal species to a less than significant level.

 Where will the removed boulders go?